Members

 Actor, playwright, short story writer, US Army Veteran, future radio broadcaster and cancer survivor, Darrell completed his M.A. degree in Drama at Texas Women’s University and MA in English from Southern New Hampshire University.

 Plays “When the Echos Whisper My Name,” and “The First One-Hundred Days,” received awards in the Oklahoma Writer’s Federation Inc. playwright contest.
-Publications include an anthology of short stories, Ten-Five :Your Going Home, Marine! and Barry and the Vampire.
+Publications include an anthology of short stories, Ten-Five :You’re Going Home, Marine! and Barry and the Vampire.

 David Standeven